Don’t Show Them Your Fear

 Home room and first period passed without trouble.
 It was towards the end of the third period that his teacher’s classroom phone rang.
 She picked it up and looked at Rashid.
 She nodded and put the phone back in its cradle.
 “Rashid.
 Can you go down to the guidance counselor’s office?”

-Rashid looked up at his teacher, hoping to get some answers.
-However, before he could even ask a question, she spoke up, her tone serious and somewhat cryptic: "They didn't give me a reason," she said, "but she just needs to see you."
+Rashid looked up at his teacher.
+Was it about his college applications?
+Before he could ask a question, she spoke up, her tone serious and cryptic: “They didn’t give me a reason.”

 Rashid nodded and began to pack his things.
 Normally, his classmates barely noticed him.
 But now, every eye followed him as he stood.
-The silence was heavier than anything the chapter on the Cold War in their textbook could explain.
+The silence was heavier than the chapter on the Cold War could explain.

 His teacher finally interrupted the tense silence.
 “Okay, so moving on, let’s turn our textbooks to page 156 and continue our discussion of the Cold War.”

-With his backpack slung over one shoulder, he moved quickly toward the guidance office, exhaling the dread that had started to knot in his chest.
-His throat nearly froze as he thought through several scenarios of why he would be called to the counselor’s office.
+With his backpack slung over one shoulder, he moved quickly toward the guidance office, exhaling hard to keep the worry down.
+His throat nearly froze as his mind raced through scenarios.
 He had already met his college application deadlines.
 Could there be something wrong with his application?
 Was there an issue with his grades?
 Or perhaps, he dared to hope, it was something entirely unrelated to school, something positive even.

-The sound of Jag's laughter echoed in the hallway.
-“Hahahahaha,” he taunted.
-“I wish Nims and KS were here to see this.
-Dang.”
+Flap.
+Thud.
+His body tripped forward, the front of his head hitting the ground hard.
+Jag’s sharp laughter echoed in the hallway.
+“I wish Nims and KS were here to see this.”

 He wiped his lip with the sleeve of his shirt and kept walking.
 Jag’s laughter still echoed, but Rashid didn’t look back.
 He’d learned that early: don’t give them the satisfaction.